Noupin/atropos/docs/exporting.md

 - **Route:** `/api/accounts/{accountId}/clips/{clipId}/export`
 - **Response:** streamed zip file containing the export folder

-The backend requires the optional `opentimelineio` package (install with `pip install opentimelineio[fcpxml]`) to generate the editor timelines.
-Without it the API responds with a `503 Service Unavailable` error explaining how to install the missing dependency.
+Install the base `opentimelineio` package to enable timeline generation.
+If the dependency is missing the API responds with a `503 Service Unavailable` error describing how to install it before retrying the export.

 `accountId` accepts the special token `__default__` for the default output root.
 The archive overwrites any previous export for the same clip.